hanfak/topics-to-learn/general/software-engineering.md

 -  all software programs share some commonalities in how they are created and how they run on computers

 ## What?
+- Managing complexity
 - It is different to other forms of engineering.
+- Knowing the requirements/aims and deciding on the best technologies/methodologies to use within the constraints used, for different timeframes within the area of software
 - It is about designing and making something that is soft, not hard.
 - Soft is about easily changeable thing.
 - SE make products that are soft, and apply principles, techniques, patterns and methodologies to create soft products